urth-inc/metatell_plugin_template/CustomToolbarButton/README.md

 ### Styling

-You can use CSS Modules.
-The CSS Modules are scoped to the component and do not affect other components.
+You can use CSS Modules without any additional configuration.

 If you want to use different styling systems like styled-components, you can do so by installing the required packages.